TimeCrypt: Encrypted Data Stream Processing at Scale with Cryptographic Access Control: Appendix

 \textit{Proof.} Let $A$ be a PPT adversary, which can distinguish $F$ from a random function $R : \{0,1\}^n \rightarrow \{0,1\}^\lambda$ with non-negligable probability with $q/2$ queries to the oracle.
 We show with a proof by reduction that given $A$, we can construct a polynomial-time distinguisher $D$ emulating $A$, which can distinguish the PRF $f$ from a random function with non-negligible probability. $D$ has access to an oracle function $O: \{0,1\}^n \rightarrow \{0,1\}^\lambda$ and emulates $A$ to decide if $O$ is pseudorandom or random by outputting a bit $b \in \{0,1\}$.
-We construct $D$ as follows. \begin{itemize} \item Whenever $A$ performs query with value $t$, $D$ queries the oracle for $O(t)$, $O(t+1)$ and responds with $O(t) - O(t+1) \bmod 2^\lambda$. \item If $A$ outputs the bit $b'$, the distinguisher $D$ outputs the bit $b=b'$. \end{itemize} If $A$ runs in polynomial time also $D$ runs in polynomial time.
+Whenever $A$ performs query with value $t$, $D$ queries the oracle for $O(t)$, $O(t+1)$ and responds with $O(t) - O(t+1) \bmod 2^\lambda$.
+If $A$ outputs the bit $b'$, the distinguisher $D$ outputs the bit $b=b'$.
+If $A$ runs in polynomial time also $D$ runs in polynomial time.
 We can observe that given attacker $A$ has a non-negligible advantage in distinguishing $F$ from random, the distinguisher $D$ can distinguish $f$ with the same probability, which follows from Lemma 1 and Collary 1.
 The intuition is that a distinguisher distinguishing $F$ from a function $U(t) = R(t) - R(r+1)~mod~2^\lambda$ has the same distribution as a distinguisher distinguishing $F$ from $R$ as long as the distinguisher is bound to $2^\lambda - 1$ queries.
 The distinguisher $D$ requires $q$ queries to the oracle if $A$ is bounded by $q/2$ queries.
-Hence, if $A$ has an advantage $\epsilon$, $D$ has an advantage $\epsilon$ in distinguishing $f$ from $r$.
+Hence, if $A$ has an advantage $\epsilon$, $D$ has an advantage $\epsilon$ in distinguishing $f$ from $r$. $F$ is an aggregate pseudorandom function.
+For the formal definition of an aggregate PRF, we refer to~\cite{Aggregatable-prf}.

-With Lemma 1 and Theorem 1, we can simplify the encryption $Enc$ and decryption $Dec$ functions in our scheme to the following.
+With Claim 1 and Lemma 2, we can simplify the encryption $Enc$ and decryption $Dec$ functions in our scheme to the following.